Alzheimer's Disease Research Centers

 - In the News

-The NIA ADCs are NIH Centers of Excellence.
-Established in 1984, the ADCs were the first of only six such centers to be mandated by statute.
+The NIA ADRCs are NIH Centers of Excellence.
+Established in 1984, the ADRCs were the first of only six such centers to be mandated by statute.

 Areas of investigation range from the basic mechanisms of disease to managing the symptoms and helping families cope with the effects.
-ADC researchers conduct basic, clinical, translational and behavioral research and train scientists.
+ADRC researchers conduct basic, clinical, translational, and behavioral research and train scientists.

-Although each center has its own area of emphasis, the ADCs also enhance research on Alzheimer's disease as a network that shares new research ideas and approaches as well as data (through the National Alzheimer’s Coordinating Center), biological samples (through NCRAD) and genetic information (through ADGC).
-The network also provides an infrastructure to facilitate NIA signature programs like ADNI and the Alzheimer’s disease clinical trials consortium.
+Although each center has its own area of emphasis, the ADRCs also enhance research on Alzheimer’s disease as a network that shares new research ideas and approaches as well as data (through the National Alzheimer’s Coordinating Center), biological samples (through NCRAD) and genetic information (through ADGC).
+The network also provides an infrastructure to facilitate NIA signature programs like ADNI and the Alzheimer’s Clinical Trials Consortium.

-For patients and families affected by Alzheimer's disease, the ADCs offer:
+For patients and families affected by Alzheimer’s disease, the ADRCs offer:

 - Help with obtaining diagnosis and medical management